ko1nksm-shlab/portable-echo.sh/README.md

-# Portable echo shell function
+# Portable echo - fixes broken echo for POSIX compliant shell scripts

+## Why?

+The `echo` command is not portable.
+It interprets escape sequences in some shells, some shells require `-e` and some shells `-e` is printed as is.
+I mean, the `echo` is broken.

-Portable `echo` shell function for POSIX compliant shells.
-It works exactly the same in all shells.
+Portable echo works the same behavior for all shells.

+### Portable echo vs printf

+Portable echo also use `printf` internally, but not all shells.
+Some shells not implement `printf` as built-in.
+Use the external `printf` command in those shells.
+It is very slow.

 ## Functions

-* `puts` - Output as is without interpreting escape sequences and options.
+* `puts` - Output as is.
+Does not interpret escape sequences and options.
 * `putsn` - `puts` with newline.
 * `echo` - Overwrite built-in `echo`.
 Only supported `-n` option.